afternoon2/gradient-base/README.md

 Usefullness of setting the lightness correction to `true` (combined with the `bezier` interpolation) is [very well described by Gregor Aisch here](https://www.vis4.net/blog/2013/09/mastering-multi-hued-color-scales/).

 The `samples` stand for the number of the output colors.
 The more you set, the nicer gradient you get (but with worse performance of course).

+## Opacity
+Alpha values will be not preserved in the output if the `interpolation` will be set to the `bezier` value.